chris-bailey/SpringMVC4-SpringDataJPA-jqueryUI/README.md

 5. Right click your project, click Run as -> **Run on server** (Supposing you already have a Tomcat server setup locally)

-6. Navigate to the following URI to access the application:  **http://localhost:8080/springmvc-demo**
+6. Navigate to the following URL to access the application:  **http://localhost:8080/springmvc-demo**

 ### Admin privileges ###